Visit www.gvsu.edu/lakerstogether for more.

 For those planning careers in broadcasting or nonprofit leadership, the television and radio stations offer many intern positions through which students can gain practical on-the-job training under actual broadcast conditions.
 Our television and radio stations also provide employment opportunities and professional experience for students, and two annual Grand Valley tuition scholarships are awarded.
 The offices and studios are located in the Meijer Public Broadcast Center on the Robert C. Pew Grand Rapids Campus.

 You can learn more at www.WGVU.org or call WGVU Public Media at (616) 331-6666 or (800) 442-2771.

 The Student Code lists Grand Valley rules and regulations and outlines campus conduct processes.
-Persons attending Grand Valley automatically place themselves under the rules and regulations published in the Student Code.
-Infraction of these rules is dealt with by campus conduct bodies made up of students, faculty members, and staff members.
+People attending Grand Valley automatically place themselves under the rules and regulations published in the Student Code.
+Infraction of these rules is dealt with by campus conduct bodies comprised of students, faculty members, and staff members.
 The Student Code also outlines academic grievance and nonacademic grievance processes.
 For more information regarding conduct and grievance processes, please refer to www.gvsu.edu/conduct and/or www.gvsu.edu/studentcode/.

 Division of Inclusion and Equity

 Through collaboration, consultation, and leadership with students, faculty and staff members, administrators and community partners, the Division of Inclusion and Equity advances Grand Valley's social justice framework for equity and inclusion.
 The division coordinates sustainable and strategic institutional efforts to engage all members of the community, while also intentionally supporting and advocating for historically underrepresented communities.
 The division's work furthers the university's liberal education and student-centered mission.
 Offices in the division fall under two main units: